-The approved fuels for indoor or outdoor use in Tubular Lanterns and Flat Wick Oil Lamps are:
+The fuels approved for both indoor and outdoor use in Tubular Lanterns and Flat Wick Oil Lamps are as follows:

 2. W.M.
 Barr & Co.
 Klean-Heat® Kerosene Substitute (#GKKH99991, 128oz, sold by Home Depot SKU #391-171) Flash Point: 145 Degrees Fahrenheit (Do Not Purchase Klean-Strip 1-K "Kerosene")